Visit Andalucia Logo

 Nasrid Palace Gardens

-The palaces were a place for relaxation and monuments to the power and influence of the Nasrid rulers.
+The Nasrid Palaces were a place for relaxation and monuments to the power and influence of the Nasrid rulers.
 As Muslims, the Nasrids appreciated the beauty of trees, shrubs and plants combined with that essential element in short supply in their homelands, water.
-The Nasrid Palace gardens are a series of formal gardens, a perfect symmetry of water and plants, designed for reflection, a perfect end to the tour of the Alhambra Palace.

 Free Areas in the Alhambra

-What UNESCO says about the Alhambra, Generalife and Albayzín, Granada
+What UNESCO Says about the Alhambra, Generalife and Albayzín, Granada

 Rising above the modern lower town, the Alhambra and the Albaycín, situated on two adjacent hills, form the medieval part of Granada.
 To the east of the Alhambra fortress and residence are the magnificent gardens of the Generalife, the former rural residence of the emirs who ruled this part of Spain in the 13th and 14th centuries.
 The residential district of the Albaycín is a rich repository of Moorish vernacular architecture, into which the traditional Andalusian architecture blends harmoniously.